-Motu’s environmental research is concerned with why and how humans benefit from, depend on, use, and affect the environment and agriculture.
-We provide insight into the drivers of human behaviour in order to understand how we can effectively change that behaviour.
+Motu’s environmental research looks at why and how humans benefit from, depend on, use and affect the environment.
+This includes climate change, water, agriculture, forestry and horticulture.
+We provide insight into the drivers of human behaviour to understand how we can effectively change that behaviour.

-Within our environmental and agricultural work, Motu does a combination of theoretical and conceptual work that informs effective policies and action in Government and private companies.
+Within our environmental work, Motu does a combination of theoretical and conceptual work that informs effective policies and action in Government and private companies.
 We also provide:

 Motu’s current and recent environment and agricultural research focus includes: